dataobservatory-eu/music/content/post/2022-11-09_become_data_curator/index.md

 ---
 title: "New Data Curators Wanted"
-subtitle: The Green Deal Data Observatory is looking for new data curators
+subtitle: The Digital Music Observatory is looking for new data curators

 # Summary for listings and search engines
-summary: "Our curators help us vocalize the needs of their domain, be it data-driven beekeeping, or finding locations for wastewater waste heat exchange, or detecting evidence of greenwashing, and evaluates if the data that we come up with is directly usable and actionable."
+summary: "Our curators help us vocalize the needs of their domain, be it data-driven marketing, or finding gender biases in recommendation systems, or detecting evidence of greenwashing, and evaluates if the data that we come up with is directly usable and actionable."

 # Link this post with a project
 projects: ''